RafaelGSS/blog/priv/posts/why-you-should-pin-actions-by-commit-hash.md

       uses: actions/checkout@v3.5.2
 ```

-Many developers rely on tools like dependabot or renovatebot to ensure that these actions stay up-to-date.
+Many developers rely on tools like Dependabot or Renovatebot to ensure that these actions stay up-to-date.
 However,
 using the release tag can pose a risk to your environment.

+### Looking at a scenario where a malicious actor gets control

 Let's consider a scenario where a malicious actor gains control over the `actions/checkout` package.
 This compromised
 package can now potentially manipulate the entire CI process.
 It can access environment variables used by other jobs,